SinghJi2002/DSA-Java-Personal/Reccursion/Notes/readme.md

 We know in bubble sort, we are given an array with n elements, and we sort the array in n-1 iterations.
 In each iteration we simply place the largest number at the end of the array for that particular iteration.

 In order to implement it recursively we can take the concept we learned in the previous question, yes the pattern one.
 In iterative bubble sort we take two loops(nested), in here we will replace this concept using the two pointers, `row` and `col`.
-The `row` pointer will function as the outer loop(if it was iterative) and will govern which iteration(if approach was iterative) is currently happening and which `col`th greatest element in the array is being placed at its correct position.The `col` pointer will function as the inner loop, which with each recursive call will move onto each element of the array upto `length-col` index.
+The `row` pointer will function as the outer loop(if it was iterative) and will govern which iteration(if approach was iterative) is currently happening and which greatest element in the array is being placed at its correct position.The `col` pointer will function as the inner loop, which with each recursive call will move onto each element of the array upto `length-col` index.
 It will run as special comparison at each iteration where it will compare the `col` and `col+1` index element of the array and swap if they don't follow the ascending order.
 On the recursive call's nature, they will be returning nothing.
 There will be two types of recursive calls being made.
 One type will be the normal recursive call where the `row` variable will remain same the `col` variable will be increased.
 The other type of call will happen when `col` variable has reached to index before `length-col` index limit.
 In that case, `row` will decremented and `col` will be reset to zero.

 The base case of the code is going to be when `n-1` loops have already taken place and we can get to know this when `row==0`.